hang-on/Versus/README.md

 | 0     | Player 1 is scoring                                                  |
 | 1     | Player 2 is scoring                                                  |
 | 2     | Match is over (one player has 9 points)                              |

+Known issues:
+Versus is tested on Meka, Emulicious and real hardware (60 hz modded SMSII w. an Everdrive).
+It should run without problems, except for the sound effects, which are are a little out of sync on my Meka setup.